vermegi/Deploying-and-Running-Java-Applications-in-Azure-Spring-Apps/install.md

 - Visual Studio Code available from [Visual Studio Code Downloads](https://code.visualstudio.com/download)
   - Java and Spring Boot Visual Studio Code extension packs available from [Java extensions for Visual Studio Code](https://code.visualstudio.com/docs/java/extensions)
-- Git for Windows 2.3.61 available from [Git Downloads](https://git-scm.com/downloads), or similar on another OS.
+- Latest Git for Windows available from [Git Downloads](https://git-scm.com/downloads), or similar on another OS.

 > **Note**: If needed, reinstall Git and, during installation, ensure that the Git Credential Manager is enabled.

-- Apache Maven 3.8.5 available from [Apache Maven Project downloads](https://maven.apache.org/download.cgi)
+- Latest Apache Maven available from [Apache Maven Project downloads](https://maven.apache.org/download.cgi)

 > **Note**: To install Apache Maven, extract the content of the .zip file by running `unzip apache-maven-3.8.5-bin.zip`.
 Next, add the path to the bin directory of the extracted content to the `PATH` environment variable.
 Assuming that you extracted the content directly into your home directory, you could accomplish this by running the following command from the Git Bash shell: `export PATH=~/apache-maven-3.8.5/bin:$PATH`.